 It is important to visit your general dentist at least once a year for a checkup and cleaning.
 In the United States, dentists must pass a medical board examination in order to practice in each state.
 The Stony Plain Dental Center is one example of a dentist-owned office network that has been serving the Stony Plain community in Alberta, Canada since 1999.
 Becoming a general dentist requires three or more years of undergraduate education plus four years of dental school.
 Dental specialists have completed an additional two to four years of training that focuses on a specific aspect of dentistry.

-Find a dentist near you who specializes in your specific needs with 123Dentist's list of dental offices in the lower mainland. . .
+To find a dentist near you who specializes in your specific needs, you can consult 123Dentist's list of dental offices in the lower mainland.